 Static stretching to the “point of discomfort” and holding those positions for 10 seconds each for 3 sets every day will help speed recovery and recurrence.

 Anti-inflammatory medication can help with the chronic pain, but are not much help with the acute pain

+Casting or a removable CAM walker is the best “aggressive” conservative care for severe tendonitis or injuries.
 Temporary arch supports or supportive athletic shoes will support the foot and ankle in a more neutral position.
 This will put less strain on the injured area and decrease the incidence of re-injury when returning to activities or exercise.
 Custom molded orthotics are the best solution for immediate and long term treatment.

-The post-operative period is extended to 6-8 weeks non-weight bearing with physical therapy thereafter.
+The postoperative period is extended to 6-8 weeks non-weight bearing, with physical therapy thereafter.

 Prior to an Achilles surgery it is very important to remain avoid bearing weight and in position the foot in a splint with the foot pointing downward.
 Other things to consider are shaving and washing the area prior to surgery.
 It is also critical to remove obstacles at home and make sure the correct post-operative assistive devices are available (crutches, walker, knee scooter, wheelchair) and you have a plan to easily access the bathroom, shower, and prepare food.